lorenzosinisi/retex/README.md

 - Erlang/OTP 24
 - Elixir 1.14.2 (compiled with Erlang/OTP 22)

 ## How does it work?

 The algorithm utilizes symbols to create an internal representation of the world.
-Each element in the real world is converted into a triple known as a "Working Memory Element" (WME), represented as {Entity, attribute, attribute_value}.
+Each element in the real world is converted into a triple known as a "Working Memory Element" (`Retex.Wme.t()`), represented as {Entity, attribute, attribute_value}.

 The world is represented through facts (WMEs) and Rules.
 A Rule consists of two essential parts: the "given" (right side) and the "then" (left side).